 If you are facing or have received notice of a college/university disciplinary charge or violation because of hazing allegations, your academic standing may be in jeopardy, as well as your student housing, financial aid, and scholarships.
 Even future employment can be jeopardized by a student code of conduct violation that stays on your academic record and/or disciplinary record.
 College and university disciplinary proceedings may seem less formal than a criminal hearing, but the stakes can be just as high.

 Do I need an attorney if my fraternity or sorority is accused of hazing?

-Our college student defense attorneys seek to protect your student rights when they are the most vulnerable.
-We understand that students and faculty who serve on a university hearing board or conduct disciplinary conferences usually lack any legal training and the rules at university hearing board or college/university disciplinary conference can be heavily slanted against the student's rights.
+Yes.
+Hazing can result in criminal charges as well as student conduct code violations resulting in suspension or expulsion.
+University disciplinary investigations may begin by investigating only your fraternity or sorority but may expand to individual students.
+Hiring an attorney with both criminal law and university discipline systems is critical to protect your rights and academic/professional future. .
+Students and faculty who serve on a university hearing board or conduct disciplinary conferences usually lack any legal training and the rules at university hearing board or college/university disciplinary conference can be heavily slanted against the student’s rights.

 The good news is that our student defense attorneys will help you navigate the often-prejudicial disciplinary hearings at your college/university and most importantly help mitigate or prevent unjust disciplinary findings against you by student misconduct judicial conferences or hearings.
 We will work to ensure your college/university’s office of student conduct and judicial hearing board provides the fair and just disciplinary processes you deserve.